What you need to apply for a Michigan Commercial Drivers License

-- Schedule and past the CDL skills test.
+- Schedule and pass the CDL skills test.

 - There is a 14 day waiting period after you get your CLP to take the skills test and convert your CLP into CDL.

-- The skills test must be scheduled at least 2 days in advance.
+- The skills test must be scheduled at least two days in advance.

 - Unless exempt, you need to comply with federal or state medical/physical requirements before receiving a CDL.
-Complete an application which includes a statement certifying that you meet medical and driver qualifications prior to taking the skills test.
+Complete an application that includes a statement certifying that you meet medical and driver qualifications before taking the skills test.